puppetlabs/community/module_audit_report.md

 meet our standards and policies.
 This report contains content which is out of compliance and should be either removed or corrected.

-Expand each section to find a list of repositories that failed each check, information about the check itself, and suggestions for remediating it.
+Each section below describes expectations for a check and suggestions for remediating the failure.
+Expand the list to see all the content that failed the check.

-If the repository is no longer useful, then use these heuristics to decide what to do with it:
+If a repository is no longer useful then remove it rather than working to make it compliant.

 * If anyone else might find practical use or learning opportunities, then bin the repository into the [Toy Chest](http://github.com/puppetlabs-toy-chest/)